SurpriseDog/WordTree/Readme.md

  * MacOS: ~/Library/Application Support/Anki2
  * Linux: ~/.local/share/Anki2

-You can also select all of the notes in Anki and `Right click->Notes->Export Notes`.
+You can also select all of the notes in Anki and `Right-click->Notes->Export Notes`.
 Check the box to support older versions.
 Save as a .apkg file and open that instead with --anki (your location).apkg